etingof/snmpfwd/docs/source/configuration/examples/command-forwarding-rewriting-response.rst

 Plugin configuration
 ++++++++++++++++++++

-The *rewrite* plugin is configured to add a note into sysDescr.0 and nullify all values in the "system" branch.
+The *rewrite* plugin is configured at the server part to add a note into sysDescr.0 and nullify all values in the "system" branch.

 .. literalinclude:: /../../conf/command-forwarding-rewriting-response/plugins/rewrite.conf